 In Arizona, and especially in the Phoenix metropolitan area, law enforcement agencies are investing a lot of resources in the investigation and prosecution of sex crimes.
 For example, several police departments and sheriff’s offices in the area have formed the Arizona Internet Crimes Against Children (“ICAC”) task force, which focuses specifically on sex crimes committed over the internet.

 While the protection of our communities and our children is extremely important, the increased investigation and prosecution of these types of crimes means that many more individuals than ever before are finding their lives (both online and in the real world) under the watchful eyes of law enforcement.
-This results in many individuals being treated as and grouped with sex offenders when such a classification is unwarranted based on the individuals alleged behavior or history.
-In an environment of over prosecution, an aggressive sex crimes defense attorney is necessary when many more behaviors will result in prosecution than ever before.
+This results in many individuals being treated as and grouped with sex offenders when such a classification is unwarranted based on the individual’s alleged behavior or history.
+In an environment of over prosecution, an aggressive sex crimes lawyer is necessary when many more behaviors will result in prosecution than ever before.

 Online messaging and luring a minor for sexual exploitation

 Law enforcement agencies are now using sophisticated investigative techniques to target individuals suspected of soliciting sexual acts with minors over the internet.
 Unfortunately, many of their tactics end up targeting individuals who never intended to communicate with a minor and significantly impinge on an individual’s online privacy.

 A.R.S. § 13-3554 defines luring a minor for sexual exploitation as “offering or soliciting sexual conduct with another person knowing or having reason to know that the other person is a minor.”
 It is punishable as a class three felony but can become a class two felony under A.R.S. § 13-3560 (aggravated luring a minor for sexual exploitation) if there is an allegation that the individual uses an electronic device to transmit images or video that is harmful to minors (e.g., revealing pictures or video).